-Students often need guidance when first introduced to this type of problem.
+Students often need a bit of guidance when first introduced to this type of problem.
 First of all, the vocabulary digits and sum might not be familiar.
 It may also be helpful to do this first problem several times, starting without the restriction on digits.
 Have students offer examples that you post to the class, then challenge them to see if they can find a sum higher (or lower) than the best so far.
 The first few times you do this type of activity, it is helpful to do it once in class (for example, to find the largest sum), then it can be assigned again for homework (but this time, they find the smallest sum).

 These problems require perseverance, problem solving, an understanding of base ten, and operation sense.
-They also provide calculation practice at the same time.
+They also give a decent amount of calculation practice at the same time.